Firewalls have big jobs, and their duties are getting bigger all the time because of the rising frequency and sophistication of attacks.

 SDN offers other services that can help businesses and institutions protect the edge of their networks.
 And will help customers devise and implement an effective strategy regardless of whether some of the tools or services come from other companies.
 The goal is to keep businesses safe, which requires more than a single layer of protection.

 This is the fourth in a series of blogs about taking a layered approach to cybersecurity.
 Links to the previous blogs are listed below.
-Our next topic will focus on protecting an organization’s internal network.
-Get that and all of our future blogs by using the button to subscribe to our weekly email.

 Don't stop now.
 Read the next blog in the series: